One man drowned as cyclone bears down on Fiji - NZ Herald

 From Lice Movono of RNZ

-A man has drowned in Fiji while attempting to cross a flooded river as bad weather associated with a tropical depression continues to slam parts of Fiji.
+A man has drowned in Fiji as bad weather associated with a tropical depression continues to slam parts of Fiji.

 The National Disaster Management Office (NDMO) said the 35-year-old man from the western town of Tavua was swept away while trying to cross a flooded river.

-The office and the Meteorological Service expects thousands more who live in Fiji's main island Viti Levu could be in danger as major waterways record increasing water levels, and river banks burst.
+The Fiji Meteorological Service says thousands more who live in Fiji's main island Viti Levu could be in danger as major waterways record increasing water levels, and river banks burst.

-The Fiji Meteorological Service said more flooding continues to be of major concern.
+The Fiji Meteorological Service said further flooding continues to be a major concern.

 It has issued gale warnings for popular tourist hotspots, the Yasawa and the Mamanuca group of islands.

-The NDMO Director, Vasiti Soko, she has seen pictures circulating on social media of people disregarding advisories and continue to cross and swim in flooded waters.
+Fiji National Disaster Management Office director Vasiti Soko said she has seen pictures circulating on social media of people disregarding advisories and continuing to cross and swim in flooded waters.

 "It saddens me to announce that we have recorded our first fatality of [TD03F].